 'Third World' also helps to reflect on and convey the way in which we are using this term in relationship to the notion of development.
 For example, the word 'developing' is avoided, because it implies that there is an end state to the process of development and that all countries will eventually reach a 'developed' state.
-By contrast, there are strong grounds for arguing that the process of development is one which actually causes under-development elsewhere and at the very least is a state of never-ending flux to the extent that all countries are 'developing'.
+By contrast, there are strong grounds for arguing that the process of development is one which actually causes underdevelopment elsewhere and at the very least is a state of never-ending flux to the extent that all countries are 'developing'.
 The term 'Third World', in other words, helps to emphasise the ways in which power, resources and development are unequally and unevenly shared globally - if anything, the very term 'Third World' requires an acknowledgement that despite sixty years of 'development' activity, profound global inequalities both persist and are increasing.
-This is not to say, however, that the Third World is easily defined as a neat geographical entity coterminous with nation states.
-Inequality and poverty are of course not only manifest on a global scale, but also occur within and between countries and in relation to a variety of characteristics, particularly sex, ethnicity and class.
-As Dodds comments: 'Put simply, there are parts of the Third World in the First World and vice versa' (Dodds 2002: 6; Nederveen Pieterse 2001).
-Indeed, one of the arguments promoted in the book is that analysis of the economies, societies and the tourism sector at the scale of the 'nation state' (the predominant imagination conjured by the label 'Third World') is inadequate for understanding the spatial expression of contemporary globalisation.
-In Chapters 5 to 11 we examine a number of examples of inequalities at various different scales.
+Importantly this is not to say that the Third World is easily defined as a neat geographical entity coterminous with nation states.
+The basis of our argument is that it certainly is not.
+Inequality and poverty are of course not only manifest on a global scale; they occur within and between countries and in relation to a variety of characteristics, particularly sex, ethnicity and class.
+As Dodds comments: 'Put simply, there are parts of the Third World in the First World and vice versa' (2002: 6; Nederveen Pieterse, 2001).
+Indeed, one of the arguments promoted in the book, is that analysis of the economies, societies and the tourism sector at the scale of the 'nation state' (the predominant imagination conjured by the label 'Third World') is inadequate for understanding the spatial expression of contemporary globalisation.
+In Chapters 5 to 12 we examine a number of examples of inequalities at various different scales.

 Although strict geographical divisions along national borders are increasingly meaningless, as a generalisation in talking of the First World we are referring to the power vested in the nation states and institutions of North America, Europe, Australasia and Japan.
-The Third World refers to those nation states and institutions that make up Latin America, the Caribbean, Africa and parts of Asia, although it is necessary to acknowledge the increasing wealth of some countries in South Asia and the Pacific Rim, and of course, the breath-taking pace of China's industrialisation.
+The Third World refers to those nation states and institutions that make up large parts of Latin America, the Caribbean, Africa and parts of Asia, although it is necessary to acknowledge the increasing wealth of some countries in South Asia and the Pacific Rim, and of course, the breathtaking pace of industrialisation and wealth accumulation in the so-called BRICs (Brazil, Russia, India and China) and the rapidly emerging markets termed the MINTs (Mexico, Indonesia, Nigeria and Turkey).